What actually happens to travelers here.

 Typical cost band: $25,000-80,000

-Common providers: Global Rescue, MedJet, International SOS โ compare current quotes and policy terms before relying on any single provider.
+Common providers: Global Rescue, MedJet, International SOS

 Recommended

-- ๐ก Hepatitis A
+- Hepatitis A

-- ๐ก Hepatitis B
+- Hepatitis B

-- ๐ก Typhoid
+- Typhoid

-- ๐ก Rabies (for extended rural travel)
+- Rabies (for extended rural travel)

-- ๐ก Malaria prophylaxis (for some rural areas โ check CDC recommendations)
+- Malaria prophylaxis (for some rural areas — check CDC recommendations)

-- ๐ก Routine vaccinations
+- Routine vaccinations

 No mandatory vaccinations.
-Dengue and Zika risk throughout โ use insect repellent.
+Dengue and Zika risk throughout — use insect repellent.
 Some malaria risk in rural areas.
 Hurricane season (June-November) can disrupt services.

-Tap water is NOT safe to drink in most of Nicaragua.
+Tap water: Bottled-Only — Tap water is NOT safe to drink in most of Nicaragua.
 Use bottled water.
 Some better hotels may have filtered water but bottled is safest.

 Eat at established restaurants.
-Gallo pinto (rice and beans) and vigorรณn are safe when freshly cooked.
+Gallo pinto (rice and beans) and vigorón are safe when freshly cooked.
 Be cautious with street food, raw vegetables, and ice.
 In San Juan del Sur and Granada tourist restaurants, food is generally safe.

 English-speaking therapists: Very limited.
 Some in Granada and San Juan del Sur through expat community.